git-town/git-town/CONTRIBUTING.md

 # How to contribute

-Git Town is a welcoming community, and we'd love for everyone to bring their contributions to make it even better.
+Git Town is a welcoming community, and we'd love for everyone to bring their contributions of any size to make it even better.
-We appreciate contributions of any size.

 * Found a bug or have an idea for a new feature? - [Open an issue](https://github.com/Originate/git-town/issues/new)
 * Fixed a bug or created a new feature that others will enjoy? - [Create a pull request](https://help.github.com/articles/using-pull-requests/)